stjudecloud/docs/docs/overview.md

 !!! note
     If you are unsure what datasets the data that you have been vended belongs to, you can find this information in the sj_datasets column of the [SAMPLE_INFO.txt](./guides/data/metadata.md) file.

+!!! warning
+    Publishing using any of the data files _before_ the [embargo date](./faq.md#what-is-an-embargo-date) has passed is strictly prohibited as outlined in the [Data Access Agreement (DAA)](./faq.md#what-is-a-data-access-agreement).

 ## Contact Us